mwherman2000/did-uri-spec/README.md

  ### Status of this Specification

 The status of this specification is that it is a _work-in-progress community member contribution_.
-It is intended to be merged into the W3C Decentralized Idenifiers specification by reference or in it's entirety.
+The current intention is for this specification to be merged into the W3C Decentralized Idenifiers specification directly, by reference, or as an appendix.

 ![work-in-progress community member contribution](images/protocol-lifecycle.png)